noontaysh/the-star-wars/README.md

 Use `git clone https://github.com/noontaysh/the-star-wars.git` or download the code using the green code button.

-Then run the command `npm install` & `npm i` in the project directory.
+Then run the command `npm install` or `npm i` using a terminal in the project directory.

-And finally run the application using `npm start`.
+And finally, run the application using `npm start`.

 ## Idea